-76.5% of disabled staff felt that their employer has made adequate adjustments to enable them to carry out their work compared to 65.9% of disabled staff reporting this in the 2018 survey.
+76.5% of disabled staff felt that their employer has made adequate adjustments to enable them to carry out their work which has stayed the same since last year.

 This is an encouraging result and suggests that the reasonable adjustments Guidance for managers, a new person- centred capability policy which ensures managers take account of any disability, CEO listening event and pro-active engagement with the Disabled staff network during last year has been favourably received and acted upon.